paresh20jan/docker-etl-pentaho/README.md

 # from /docker-etl-pentaho/provision$
-sudo docker build -t provisioned-pdi . sudo docker run -it provisioned-pdi
+sudo docker build -t provisioned-pdi . sudo docker run -p -it provisioned-pdi

+sudo docker run -p 9145:9145 -it  provisioned-pdi

 # test if pdi is working on container